HRXu/PATest/README.md

+#PAT
-#My solutions of some PAT-Jia problems
+My solutions of some PAT-Jia problems